1m5/1m5-java/src/main/java/io/onemfive/ext/bitcoin/README.md

 So in essence, this project's goal is a censorship resistant AND private BitcoinJ implementation.
 BitcoinJ is maintained under the open source Apache 2.0 License.

-1M5-Bitcoin is maintained under the Unlicensed 'license' placing it in the global public domain with no copyright.
+1M5 Bitcoin is maintained under the Unlicensed 'license' placing it in the global public domain with no copyright.